-The predominantly young protesters have been met with tear gas, stun grenades and water cannon in places.
+The predominantly young protesters have been met with tear gas, stun grenades, water cannon as well as live ammunition.
 A protester was shot dead by police in Oyo state, and there were reports of live rounds being used in Lagos on 12 October.
 A policeman died after demonstrators attacked a police station in the Surulere area of Lagos on the same day.

 Protests have also taken place in foreign cities including Accra and London, while global celebrities such as footballers Mesut Ozi and Marcus Rashford, actor John Boyega and Afrobeats stars Wizkid, Davido and Burna Boy have lent their support.